 On the 18th August I will fly to Stockholm and meet my lovely friend Angeliqa.
 Then we will travel to Sundsvall ready to begin our walk at the start of the trail in Selanger on August 19th.

 We will be walking for 28 days across the country, over the Swedish/Norwegian border into Norway where we will finish in the middle of September in Trondheim.
-A 564 km coast to coast hike, carrying almost everything we need on our backs.
+A 564km coast to coast hike, carrying almost everything we need on our backs.
+The plan is to camp most nights, but we have also arranged some pilgrim accommodation along the way.
+Some kind people along the trail have also offered us a place to sleep in their garden or home during our walk.

-I’ve been dreaming about this for months now.
-Dreaming of pine forests, mountains and lakes and little red wooden houses (and Elk!) waiting to find out for sure that it was really going to happen.
-I almost feel the need to keep pinching myself now that it has all come true.
+I’ve been dreaming about this for months now, waiting to find out for sure that it was really going to happen.
+Dreaming of pine forests, mountains, lakes and little red wooden houses (and lots of elk and reindeer!).
+I almost feel the need to keep pinching myself now that it has all finally fallen into place.

 I now have the overpackers worst nightmare of packing my rucksack with a very Swedish mantra in mind; ‘Lagom’ – which means ‘just enough’.
-The lighter the pack, the more enjoyment out on the trail.
-Which is a hard task when you’re a photographer with camera gear weighing almost half your recommended pack weight.
+The lighter the pack, the more enjoyment possible out on the trail.
+It’s a hard task when you’re a photographer and your camera gear weighs almost half your recommended pack weight.
 It means no room for luxuries and little room for necessities.
-I’m really looking forward to making some photography work about the trail though.
+Wish me luck!